CarlosAguA/android_basics/android-multi-screen-apps/event-listeners.md

 }
 ```

-### Creating the onClickListener method for a button or view
+### Creating the onClickListener method for a button or view as inner class

 ```
  protected void onCreate(Bundle icicle) {